Veloc1tyE/Drift/README.md

 This will require more expressive and costly simulation, so the agent will need to be model-based, and the latent space and its predicted evolution will serve as the environment, as seen in https://arxiv.org/abs/1803.10122.

 ## Building

+Cmake is used as the build system.
+Dependencies should generally be included as submodules (run git submodule update --init --recursive to get them), however the BOUT++ codes used have dependencies that you may need to install manually (for more info see [BOUT-docs](https://bout-dev.readthedocs.io/en/latest/).
+You will also need to install [libtorch](https://pytorch.org/cppdocs/installing.html) manually.